 Most bloggers start well.
 After starting the site, they have a lot of enthusiasm and they publish content regularly in first few weeks.
 They take a lot of time and put in a lot of effort trying to make their sites successful.
 But after this honeymoon period, majority of bloggers fail to keep a regular and consistent schedule of posting new material.
 This results in their site losing the momentum it had, it slows down the growth and decreases the potential of their site.
-This then results in the blogger losing the motivation completely, spending less time on their site, spending less effort – all in all a very vicious circle which probably results in the site being dead.
+This then results in the blogger losing the motivation completely, spending less time on their site, spending less effort – all in all a very vicious circle which eventually results in the blog dying.

 Why it is important to be consistent